keenworker/test/README.md

         console.log('node with mongo');
     });

-const app = express();
+// Creating an instance of Express. const app = express();

-app.use(cors());
+// Enabling Cross-Origin Resource Sharing (CORS) for all routes. app.use(cors());

-app.use(express.urlencoded({ extended: true }));
+// Parsing incoming request bodies in JSON format. app.use(express.urlencoded({ extended: true }));
 app.use(express.json());

-app.use('/api', foodRouter);
+// Attaching the 'foodRouter' to the '/api' route. app.use('/api', foodRouter);

 // Attaching the 'userRoute' to the '/users' route. app.use('/users', userRoute);

-app.get('/', (req, res) => {
+// Handling a GET request on the root path '/'. app.get('/', (req, res) => {
     res.send("<h1>Welcome to Food Order</h1>")
 });

-app.listen(port, () => {
+// Starting the server and listening on the specified port. app.listen(port, () => {
     console.log('Server started at ' + port);
 });